nextcloud/documentation/admin_manual/maintenance/update.rst

 .. figure:: ../images/updater-5.png

-7. The Update app wants you to very sure you want to update, and so you must click one more button, the Start Update button:
+7. The Update app wants you to be very sure you want to update, and so you must click one more button, the Start Update button:

 .. figure:: ../images/updater-6.png

-8. It works for a few minutes, and when it's finished displays a success message, which disappears after a short time.
+8. It works for a few minutes, and when it is finished displays a success message, which disappears after a short time.

 .. figure:: ../images/updater-7.png